-Table 5 - Standards for Commercial Activities Non- Compliance 21.5.21 Commercial recreation activitiesy shall be undertaken on land, outdoors and involving not more than 10 12 persons in any one group.
-D 21.5.22 Home Occupation RD 21.5.22.1 The maximum net floor area of home occupation activities shall be 150m2; 21.5.22.2 No goods materials or equipment shall be stored outside a building; 21.5.22.3 All manufacturing, altering, repairing, dismantling or processing of any goods or articles shall be carried out within a building.
+Table 5 Standards for Commercial Activities Non- compliance Status 21.5.21 Commercial recreation activity undertaken on land, outdoors and involving not more than 10 persons in any one group.
+D 21.5.22 Home Occupation 21.5.22.1 The maximum net floor area of home occupation activities shall be 150m2; 21.5.22.2 No goods materials or equipment shall be stored outside a building; 21.5.22.3 All manufacturing, altering, repairing, dismantling or processing of any goods or articles shall be carried out within a building.
 Discretion is restricted to all of the following: The nature, scale and intensity of the activity in the context of the surrounding rural area.
 Visual amenity from neighbouring properties and public places.
 Noise, odour and dust.
 The extent to which the activity requires a rural location because of its link to any rural resource in the Rural Zone.
+RD Access safety and transportation effects.

+Table 5 Standards for Commercial Activities Non- compliance Status

+21.5.23 Retail Sales RD

+Buildings in excess of 25m gross floor area to be used for retail sales identified in Table 1 shall be setback from road boundaries by a minimum distance of 30m.

+Discretion is restricted to all of the following:

+Landscape character and visual amenity.

 Access safety and transportation effects.
-21.5.23 Retail Sales RD Buildings that have a in excess of 25m2 gross floor area that is greater than 25m2 to be used for retail sales identified in Table 1 shall be setback from road boundaries by a minimum distance of 30m.
-Discretion is restricted to all of the following: Landscape character and visual amenity.
-Access safety and transportation effects.

 On-site parking.

-21.5.24 Retail Sales NC Retail sales where the access is onto a State Highway, with the exception of the activities listed in Table 1.
+21.5.24 Retail Sales NC

+Retail sales where the access is onto a State Highway, with the exception of the activities listed in Table 1.
-Table 6 - Standards for Informal Airports Non- Compliance 21.5.25 Informal Airports Located on Public Conservation and Crown Pastoral Land О Informal airports that comply with the following standards shall be permitted activities: 21.5.25.1 Informal airports located on Public Conservation Land where the

-Table 6 - S tandards for Informal Airports Non- Compliance operator of the aircraft is operating in accordance with a Concession issued pursuant to Section 17 of the Conservation Act 1987; 21.5.25.2 Informal airports located on Crown Pastoral Land where the operator of the aircraft is operating in accordance with a Recreation Permit issued pursuant to Section 66A of the Land Act 1948; 21.5.25.3 Informal airports for emergency landings, rescues, fire-fighting and activities ancillary to farming activities, or the Department of Conservation or its agents; Comment [CB60]: Submitter 373.
-21.5.25.4 In relation to points rules (21.5.25.1) and (21.5.25.2), the informal airport shall be located a minimum distance of 500 metres from any other zone, formed legal read or the notional boundary of any residential unit or approved building platform not located on the same site.
-Comment [CB61]: Multiple Submitters.
-21.5.26 Informal A irports Located on other Rural Zoned Land D Informal Air activities: rports that comply with the following standards shall be permitted 21.5.26.1 Informal airports on any site that do not exceed a frequency of use of 3-2 flights per day week; 21.5.26.2 Informal airports for emergency landings, rescues, fire-fighting and activities ancillary to farming activities; 21.5.26.3 In relation to point rule (21.5.26.1), the informal airport shall be located a minimum distance of 500 metres from any other zone, formed legal road or the notional boundary of any residential unit of building platform not located on the same site.
-Comment [CB62]: Multiple submitters. note for the purp poses of this Rule a flight includes two aircraft movements i.e. an arrival and departure.
+Table 6 Standards for Informal Airports Non- compliance Status 21.5.25 Informal Airports Located on Public Conservation and Crown Pastoral Land D Informal airports that comply with the following standards shall be permitted activities: 21.5.25.1 Informal airports located on Public Conservation Land where the operator of the aircraft is operating in accordance with a Concession issued pursuant to Section 17 of the Conservation Act 1987; 21.5.25.2 Informal airports located on Crown Pastoral Land where the operator of the aircraft is operating in accordance with a Recreation Permit issued pursuant to Section 66A of the Land Act 1948; 21.5.25.3 Informal airports for emergency landings, rescues, fire-fighting and activities ancillary to farming activities; 21.5.25.4 In relation to points (21.5.25.1) and (21.5.25.2), the informal airport shall be located a minimum distance of 500 metres from any formed legal road or the notional boundary of any residential unit or approved building platform not located on the same site.
+21.5.26 Informal Airports Located on other Rural Zoned Land D Informal Airports that comply with the following standards shall be permitted activities: 21.5.26.1 Informal airports on any site that do not exceed a frequency of use of 3 flights per week; 21.5.26.2 Informal airports for emergency landings, rescues, fire-fighting and activities ancillary to farming activities; 21.5.26.3 In relation to point (21.5.26.1), the informal airport shall be located a minimum distance of 500 metres from any formed legal road or the notional boundary of any residential unit of building platform not located on the same site. note for the purposes of this Rule a flight includes two aircraft movements i.e. an arrival and departure.